vora/react-native-starter-kit/README.md

 - React Native Deugger Open: Automatically open the React Native Debugger instead of Chrome.

+- `yarn bundle` and `yarn pods` commands: Ensures that the Cocoapods version never changes in Podfile.lock

+- ENV Support using `react-native-dotenv`.
+  - Typescript support in `typings/env.d.ts`

 ## Setup for Your Project

+1. Install Node Dependencies using `yarn install`

-1. Clone and Setup: run `yarn install` then `yarn pods`
+2. Install iOS dependencies using `yarn bundle` then `yarn pods`

-2. Update Dependencies: Run `yarn outdated` to and upgrade any outdated packages
+3. Update Dependencies: Run `yarn outdated` to and upgrade any outdated packages

-3. Rename the app: Use `npx react-native-rename <newName> -b <bundleIdentifier>`
+4. Rename the app: Use `npx react-native-rename <newName> -b <bundleIdentifier>`

+5. Update any enviorment variables in `.env` as well as update the types in `declarations.d.ts`